Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Preliminaries

 We proceed with the proof in three steps.
-In Section \ref{nocando}, we show how, for $\kappa\ge 2$, an infinite column for $D$ prevents $L_D$ from being embedded into a Verma module.
-In Section \ref{yescando}, for $\kappa\ge 2$ and $D$ a diagram with no infinite column, we define an affine Weyl group element $\w$ and a character $\w^{-1}\chi_D$, construct a map of Verma modules $M_D\to M_{\w^{-1}\chi_D}$, and prove it factors through the quotient map $M_D\to L_D$, giving an embedding $L_D\hookrightarrow M_{\w^{-1}\chi_D}$.
-Finally, in Section \ref{kappa1} we resolve the $\kappa=1$ case, constructing an explicit embedding of every irreducible module into a Verma module in that case.
+In Section \ref{nocando}, we show how, for $\kappa\ge 2$, an infinite column for $D$ prevents $L_D$ from being embedded into a Verma module (Proposition \ref{one-way}).
+In Section \ref{yescando}, for $\kappa\ge 2$ and $D$ a diagram with no infinite column, we define an affine Weyl group element $\w$ and a character $\w^{-1}\chi_D$, construct a map of Verma modules $M_D\to M_{\w^{-1}\chi_D}$, and prove it factors through the quotient map $M_D\to L_D$, giving an embedding $L_D\hookrightarrow M_{\w^{-1}\chi_D}$ (Proposition \ref{two-way}, stated at the beginning and proved at the end of Section \ref{yescando}).
+Finally, in Section \ref{kappa1} we resolve the $\kappa=1$ case, constructing an explicit embedding of every irreducible module into a Verma module in that case (Proposition \ref{thirdcase}).